 The owners had gone to Animal Control the day before they were dropped off.
 There was no one at the intake office who said, "Oh hey there was a woman here yesterday looking for these two dogs.."
 There wasn't a log book anywhere with her flier or her phone number in it.
 There was no rogue volunteer out reading messages stapled to telephone poles.

 There was only a mom driving a little girl around door-to-door, showing people pictures of her dogs and hoping each new face they encountered would have have the answer; maybe have seen the dogs trotting through a neighbor's yard, just moments ago.
+Both dogs passed the behavior test.
+It was the flaky "mange-like" skin condition that garnered them a death sentence (again - eight business days after their arrival) Before the family was able to get there, the two were killed.
+Everybody cried.

 Here is the lesson: